 - Clinical features may include:

-Isotonic hyponatremia should always be excluded as a cause of hyponatremia to avoid unnecessary aggressive treatment.
+Isotonic hyponatremia should always be excluded as a cause of hyponatremia to avoid unnecessarily aggressive treatment.

 Fluid compartment changes in hyponatremia